Reviewing Invacare (IVCRQ) and Its Rivals

 |2.57

 As a group, “Surgical appliances & supplies” companies have a potential upside of 26.39%.
-Given Invacare’s competitors higher probable upside, analysts clearly believe Invacare has less favorable growth aspects than its competitors.
+Given Invacare’s competitors higher possible upside, analysts clearly believe Invacare has less favorable growth aspects than its competitors.

-59.9% of Invacare shares are held by institutional investors.
-Comparatively, 41.6% of shares of all “Surgical appliances & supplies” companies are held by institutional investors.
-6.9% of Invacare shares are held by company insiders.
-Comparatively, 13.5% of shares of all “Surgical appliances & supplies” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Profitability